BerkeBuyukkopru/WatchDog/README.md

 WatchDog is a full-stack application health monitoring platform built to help teams observe application availability, detect incidents, and understand failures faster.

-The platform continuously monitors registered applications and their dependencies through modular health probes, stores historical health snapshots, evaluates failures through rule-based incident logic, and displays live operational status on a real-time dashboard.
+The platform continuously monitors registered applications and their dependencies through WatchDog-compatible health endpoints, stores historical health snapshots, evaluates failures through rule-based incident logic, and displays live operational status on a real-time dashboard.

 When an incident is confirmed, WatchDog can enrich the event with AI-assisted analysis using either a cloud-based OpenAI provider or a local Ollama model.
 This allows teams to generate contextual root cause insights without leaving the monitoring workflow.